Sher Anderson Petty wanted to know “Where would I fit in the conversation?” When she found that she did it “opened my eyes.”

 Adam Strom: Thank you so much.
 I really appreciate it, Sher.

-Sher Anderson Perry: Absolutely.
+Sher Anderson Petty: Absolutely.
 You are totally welcome.